srirangav/vocr/README.txt

     $ make install

     By default, vocr is installed in /usr/local/bin.
-To install it in a different location, the alternate installation PREFIX can be supplied to make as follows:
+To install it in a different location, the alternate installation prefix can be supplied to configure:

+        $ ./configure --prefix="<prefix>"

+    or, alternately to make:

         $ make install PREFIX="<prefix>"